lambdaclass/concrete/docs/PIPELINE_ARCHITECTURE.md

 it still leaves the architecture *inviting* the bug — a new pass can always re-infer and disagree, and the gate only fires if someone wrote the fixture.

-The structural fix is **certificate-carrying IR plus a fail-closed fact ledger**: make re-derivation *unrepresentable*. `TypedProgram` can only be constructed by Check over an `IdentifiedProgram`; its node/edge-keyed ledger contains the committed facts; Elab and later stages require those facts instead of recomputing them.
-Some facts are inherently relational (call-site↔parameter pass agreement, borrow conflicts, container/context exclusions), so the ledger is not scaffolding around a fat AST — it is the certificate substrate.
+The structural fix is **certificate-carrying IR plus a fail-closed `CompilerDB`**: make re-derivation *unrepresentable*. `TypedProgram` can only be constructed by Check over an `IdentifiedProgram`; its node/edge-keyed DB entries contain the committed facts; Elab and later stages require those facts instead of recomputing them.
+Some facts are inherently relational (call-site↔parameter pass agreement, borrow conflicts, container/context exclusions), so `CompilerDB` is not scaffolding around a fat AST — it is the certificate substrate.
 It lives in ONE unified interned-ID `CompilerDB`, not a per-IR chain: each IR stage still has a certificate, but the certificate is a **view / query-group** over